cardano-scaling/website/monthly/2025-08-monthly.md

 [hydra-doom](https://github.com/cardano-scaling/hydra-doom) returned to Rare Evo 2025.
 This time running on hydra 0.22.4 on a public network (preprod).

-This ran on an ASUS NUC 14 using an N97 chip and 16GB of RAM, allowing us to run both the hydra head and a full preprod node directly on the device using
+This ran on an ASUS NUC 14 with an N97 chip and 16 GB of RAM, allowing us to run both the Hydra head and a full preprod node directly on the device using the UTxO-HD on-disk backend from cardano-node.

 ### Example grafana dashboard for node operators